dantevasudevan/dantevasudevan.github.io/japan.md

 I woke up at 9am, wore my set last clean clothes (since I was going to do my laundry at my next place anyway), exchanged contact with Chris, checked out by 10am, and made the 10:33am shinkansen to Odawara.
 The bullet trains are fast.
 Not only do you feel the acceleration for a lot longer than you expect, but you also get surprised how much distance you cover.
 A little into the trip, I decided to open Google Maps to check how long the train was, and I was shocked to see how far away from Kyoto station I was.
 Even the hills and mountains I passed in the far distance became no longer visible out my window within 30 seconds, which was another thing I had noticed.

 I arrived at Odawara station, and promptly picked up a bus to Hakone, where I was staying.
 It started raining almost immediately after I entered the bus, however I forgot to thank nature for waiting.
 I must remember to do that next time.
 The bus took an hour and passed through scenic areas.
-Pretty views of the mountains, the lake, and we even passed by Owakudani, a volcanic valley with active sulfur vents and hot springs, where we could see steam eminating from the barren ground.
+Pretty views of the mountains, the lake, and we even passed by <a name="owakudani">Owakudani, a volcanic valley with active sulfur vents and hot springs, where we could see steam eminating from the barren ground.</a>

 The bus reached my stop around 2pm, however I could not check in until 4pm.
 I decided to hang out in the common room for 2 hours, as I did not want to walk around dragging my luggage everywhere.
 After asking a guest for the wifi password, I watched the latest episode of Jet Lag the Game with Sangeetha, and had some vending machine noodles for lunch.
 Once checked in, and bags unloaded, I went to go run the laundry when I realized: I dont have any laundry detergent.
 And the worst part was, I didnt pick any up while I was in Kyoto, the big city, and now the nearest place I could get laundry detergent was an hour bus ride away.